 Joseph Stalin (18 December 1878 – 5 March 1953)

 One of the evilest dictators in living memory, Joseph Stalin, surprisingly, was not such a great father either.
 When his son Yakov tried and failed to commit suicide, Stalin delivered the killer putdown, “He can’t even shoot straight”.
 While fighting for the Red Army, the ill-fated Yakov was seized by Germany in 1941 and Stalin imprisoned his wife as punishment.
-He later refused to trade a captured German officer for his son’s safe return.
+He later refused to swap a captured German officer for his son’s safe return, quipping, 'I will not trade a marshal for a lieutenant'.
 In 1943 Yakov died in a German concentration camp, with sources saying he threw himself onto an electric fence.

 Henry VIII (28 June 1491 – 28 January 1547)